Information about Frugal Photographer and our products.

 Usually our customer service is excellent.
 The payment processor is flawless.
 The people at the Nampa fulfillment warehouse are very good.
 They ship promptly and make very few errors.
 When there is a problem, I work with them and the payment processor to get it solved, quickly, and fairly.
 If a shipment goes missing, and some do, I'll have it shipped again.
 If the right thing to do is refund your payment, I refund it.

 But sometimes our customer service is rotten.
 Every so often, the wheels fall off.
 Your first reaction is to pick up the phone.
 But nobody answers.
 You leave a message.
 Nobody calls back.
 You try again, later.
 Still no answer.
 It doesn't take long for you to get very angry.

-But even when I can't answer the phone, I can usually reply to e-mails the same day.
+But even when I can't answer the phone, I can usually reply to e-mails the same day or soon thereafter.
 Even if I'm traveling, I'm never away from email for very long.

 So to be sure you get the best possible customer service, not the worst, please contact by e-mail, using the e-mail form on this web site.

 We never share your personal information or order details with anyone except our shipping warehouse and payment processor, unless required to do so by law.